Fulbright Germany Summer Institute

 A Culture of Sustainability

-The Global Training Initiative (GTI) at NC State prepares to host a second cohort of German Fulbright students for a month-long program considering the role of culture in climate action.
+The Global Training Initiative (GTI) at NC State prepares to host a third cohort of German Fulbright students for a month-long program considering the role of culture in climate action.

 Hosting Institution: North Carolina State University at Raleigh